HSA Therapy Reimbursement: Tax Benefits And Getting Repaid

 How to get an HSA therapy reimbursement

-An HSA can be used to pay or reimburse certain qualifying medical expenses.
-HSA reimbursement refers to using funds from an HSA to reimburse qualified medical expenses that were originally paid for out of pocket.
-This can often occur when there were insufficient funds in the HSA to pay for the medical expense at the time of treatment.
+An HSA can be used to pay directly or reimburse certain qualifying medical expenses.
+HSA therapy reimbursement refers to using funds from an HSA to reimburse qualified medical expenses that were originally paid for out of pocket.
+This can often occur when there are insufficient funds in the HSA to pay for the medical expense for yourself or family members at the time of treatment.

-To get reimbursed for therapy using an HSA, you may need to have a high-deductible health insurance plan and an active HSA, and the therapy may need to be considered medical treatment.
+To get reimbursed for therapy using an HSA, you may need to have a high-deductible health insurance plan and an active HSA, and the therapy may need to be considered a medical treatment to manage mental health conditions.

 Here are a few tips to keep in mind for how to get an HSA therapy reimbursement:

 • Get a detailed receipt for your therapy services.
 Ideally, this receipt will show the date, the provider's name, and the cost of the session.
-You might also want to get a Letter of Medical Necessity (LMN) from your healthcare provider.
+You might also want to get a Letter of Medical Necessity (LMN) from your healthcare provider, especially if you have a diagnosed mental health condition.
 This can help show that the therapy was needed for medical purposes.

 • Send a reimbursement request to the company that manages your HSA.
 They might have an online form you can use, or you may be asked to fill out a paper form.
 Attach the therapy receipt and LMN (if you have one) to the reimbursement form.
 Even though you don't need to send the LMN with your reimbursement form, it could be important to keep it.
 You might need it later for taxes or if you get audited.